TholetiConsultancyServices/User-Profile/README.md

 # UserProfile
-An iPhone app for iOS 10 that displays the user profile of an user.AS the below link is not accessible I followed the reasonable UI desgin of my own. https://farepilottest.herokuapp.com/
+An iPhone app for iOS 10 that displays the user profile of an user.As the below link is not accessible, I followed the reasonable UI desgin of my own. https://farepilottest.herokuapp.com/

 # How to Run, Build and Test